Landscape Biogeochemistry at the University of Connecticut

 Picture

-Nicolette Nelson, Research Technician
+Nicolette Nelson, Project Manager

 Nicolette received her BS in Wildlife from Humboldt State University and her MS in Biology from Washington State University Vancouver, where her research was funded by an NSF Graduate Research Fellowship and focused on American bullfrog invasion in California